Tips for outsourcing payroll

 You’ll want to make sure you’re working with an experienced payroll professional; someone who can help you navigate the payroll process.
 Whether it’s 401(k), direct deposits, tax deposits and filings, or reports to meet your Affordable Care Act requirements, a payroll provider may be able to help integrate the many aspects of payroll processing, making payday and operations easier.

-A payroll provider will likely handle sensitive company and employee information so it’s important that you’re confident they’ll protect your data.
+A payroll provider will likely handle sensitive company and employee information, so it’s important that you’re confident your payroll data is secure.
 A payroll provider should also have a solid history, extensive resources and know-how, and a reputation for great customer service.
 An ideal payroll provider has the ability to get to know you and your business, and match the right solutions to your needs.

-Did you know one in three business owners face a tax penalty each year?
+Did you know the most common IRS penalties for businesses are for filing late or paying taxes late?
 That’s why it’s important to find a payroll provider who can also handle your payroll taxes.
-Some large professional payroll providers offer a payroll tax guarantee.
+One that also offers a payroll tax guarantee.
 That means if you provide them with accurate information in a timely fashion, they’ll make sure these taxes are prepared accurately and paid on time, or they’ll cover any penalties.

 Additionally, look for a payroll provider, like Wells Fargo, who is willing to work with the tax authorities on your behalf.
 They’ll monitor the ever-changing payroll laws, keep an eye on changes to federal, state, and city employment taxes, calculate and pay your employment taxes, file your quarterly and annual employment tax returns, and know the details of federal and state unemployment insurance tax requirements.